Cathy Ulrich, President and Chief Executive Officer

 Penny holds undergraduate and graduate degrees in nursing from the University of Victoria and a Graduate Diploma in Business Administration from Simon Fraser University.
 She also completed an Advanced Health Care Leadership Program with University of Toronto's Rotman School of Management.
 Penny brings a strong quality improvement focus to her team's work as they strive to provide accessible and high quality health services across the northwest that are consistent with the strategic priorities of Northern Health.

-Michael McMillan, Chief Operating Officer, Northern Interior Health Service Delivery Area
+Chris Simms, (Interim) Chief Operating Officer, Northwest Health Service Delivery Area

 Chris joined Northern Health in August 2012 as the Health Services Administrator for Terrace, Stewart, and Atlin.
 Prior to that, he spent nine years with the British Columbia Cancer Agency in senior management positions, including the position of Director, Regional Operations Vancouver Cancer Centre and Research Operations Manager at the Cancer Research Centre.

 Chris received his Bachelor of Science from the Institute of Molecular Biology and Biochemistry at Simon Fraser University and an Executive Masters in Business Administration from the Sauder School of Business at the University of British Columbia.
 He is currently working on his Doctorate of Business Administration at the Edinburgh Business School, Heriot-Watt University.